namnamir/configurations-and-security-hardening/DDNS.md

                      --data "{\"type\":\"AAAA\",\"name\":\"$dns_record\",\"content\":\"$ipv6\",\"ttl\":1,\"proxied\":false}" \
                 | jq -r '.errors'
                 # write the result
-                echo -e "\033[0;32m [+] Updated: The IPv6 is successfully set on Cloudflare as the AAAA Record with the value of: $ipv6." exit 0
+                echo -e "\033[0;32m [+] Updated: The IPv6 is successfully set on Cloudflare as the AAAA Record with the value of $ipv6." exit 0
-            else
-                echo -e "\033[0;37m [~] No change: The current IPv6 address matches the existing records on Cloudflare." exit 0
             fi
         fi